top of page

 Yet my friend’s persuasive powers are unmatched.
 She posed three questions that struck a chord: “Jenn, aren’t you curious?
 Don’t you want to know why she’s such a cultural phenomenon?
 Don’t you want to be a part of the conversation?”
 Her intellectual argument was compelling.
 Plus, I sort of suffer from FOMO, so I said yes.
 She set up a WhatsApp Chat with three other girlfriends and proceeded to plan.
 The outfits.
 The playlist.
 The nails.
 I was editing my manuscript, so my engagement on this chain was sporadic, but I ordered friendship bracelets once I learned this was a trendy symbol among Swifties.

 I realized something was up when I boarded the Stockholm flight at Newark Airport last Thursday.
 It was booked solid—and not with the usual reserved Swedish passengers I normally see.
-Instead, it was swarming with Swifties.
+Instead, it was swarming with Swifties and buzzing with a different vibe—vibrant, youthful, electric anticipation.
 Mothers and daughters.
 Besties.
 Ex-pat Swedes.
 All united in their devotion to Taylor.
 The Stockholm concert tickets, slightly more accessible and affordable, had lured them into a seven-hour transatlantic pilgrimage.
-The flight was buzzing with a different vibe—vibrant, youthful, electric anticipation.
 When we landed, one of Taylor’s songs filled the cabin, setting the mood.
 Taylormania had arrived.

 I went home, unpacked, and refueled with caffeine.
 I had googled “Eras Tour” fashion inspo, and there were so many styles—sparkles, Western, Red, folkloric.
 I shopped my closet and found a silver fringe skirt (last worn on New Year’s Eve ages ago) that seemed Taylor-made (excuse the pun) for the night.
 At the appointed time, the girls and I met up, admiring each other’s outfits and piling on the friendship bracelets, our curiosity and excitement building.